 Self care: Protection from Others

 Learn about what massage therapy insurance is best for you and your practice.
-Don't risk not having this to protect yourself and your family.
+Don't risk not having this to protect yourself, your business, and your family.

 You will also need to know how to protect yourself from inappropriate behavior in the massage session to prevent a dangerous situation.
 Learn the warning signs of danger, and when to exit the room!